Transitioning to Practice

 To clarify roles and expectations and minimize the risk to partners and long term associates, some practice groups describe their process for transitioning from an associate to a partner in agreements and policies.

-- Written agreements, protocols, orientation plans, goals, vision, and mission statements will provide you with the clearest view of the community you are walking into.
-For a list of things to think about during your orientation, refer to the AOM Template Orientation Protocol (under Human Resources)
+- Written agreements, protocols, orientation plans, goals, vision, and mission statements will provide you with the clearest view of the community you are walking into;

 - Where written descriptions aren’t available, try to tease out expectations around clinical, business, and administrative duties and how the practice group is organized and reaches decisions;

-- Understand the TPA-MPG Funding Agreement, the history of the practice group and its protocols, and how the practice pays individual midwives;
+- Understand the MPG - TPA Funding Agreement and the history of the practice group and its protocols and approaches; and

 - Check your assumptions and clarify rationale and intentions when you find yourself in a situation in which an action, approach, or protocol has an impact on you.